emanueleiacca/HomeWork1_ADM_Sapienza/README.md

 ## Files Included

-- `.py` files: Python scripts containing the solution to each challenge.
 - `.ipynb` files: Jupyter notebook versions of the Python scripts (converted using the `p2j` library).
 - `.pdf` file: The PDF export of all submissions, showing the progress and results.
 - **Tools Used**: